-Where testing of factory made storage systems at elevated temperature is required, the test pieces and test arrangements to be used in the migration procedure are as given in this Annex and the migration procedure is as given in normative Annex F.
+Where testing of factory made storage systems at elevated temperature is required, the test pieces and test arrangements to be used in the migration procedure are as given in this annex and the migration procedure is as given in normative Annex F.

-NOTE See Notes 1 and 2 to C.4.1.
+NOTE See NOTE in C.4.1.